-An appeal may also be made by a person not currently registered who was registered at the time the adverse grade was submitted or the adverse decision was taken, unless the student has since graduated from the degree program (and subject to the timelines noted in the sections below).
+An appeal may also be made by a person not currently registered who was registered at the time the adverse grade was submitted, or the adverse decision was taken, unless the student has since graduated from the degree program (and subject to the timelines noted in the sections below).
+Students with a pending academic appeal who wish to continue with their appeal should defer their graduation until the conclusion of the appeal process (see §12.3).